MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

 ## Summary

-Great job following through the tutorial series.
+Congratulations!
+You've completed our series of the babylon.js piano-building tutorial and learned how to:

+> [!div class="checklist"]
+> * Create, position, and merge meshes to build a model of a piano keyboard
+> * Import a babylon.js model of a standup piano frame
+> * Add pointer interactions to each piano key
+> * Scale the size of meshes based on a pivot point
+> * Enable key WebXR features such as teleportation and multipointer support
+> * (Optional) Enable hand tracking WebXR feature

 Here is the final code for *scene.js* and *index.html*:

 *scene.js*